Strong Converse Theorems for Multimessage Networks with Tight Cut-Set Bound: Gaussian Network and the Second Main Result

 to be the set of covariance matrices that characterize the correlation among the transmitted symbols.
 Define

 Then for each $\varepsilon \in [0,1)$,

 \end{Theorem}

-\begin{Remark} We observe from Theorem~\ref{AWGN:thmMainResult} that the cut-set bound characterized by \eqref{AWGN:cutsetStatement} is a universal outer bound on $\mathcal{C}_\varepsilon$ for all $0\le \varepsilon <1$, which implies the strong converse for the class of Gaussian networks whose cut-set bounds are achievable.
-Gaussian degraded RC~\cite{CEG}, the general Gaussian RC with feedback~\cite{CEG}, the sender frequency-division Gaussian RC~\cite{EG05}, and the Gaussian MAC with feedback under peak power constraints~\cite{ozarow84} \end{Remark}
+\begin{Remark} We observe from Theorem~\ref{AWGN:thmMainResult} that the cut-set bound characterized by \eqref{AWGN:cutsetStatement} is a universal outer bound on $\mathcal{C}_\varepsilon$ for all $0\le \varepsilon <1$, which implies the strong converse for the class of Gaussian networks whose cut-set bounds are achievable under the almost-sure power constraints~\eqref{AWGN:peakPowerConstraints}.
+The class includes Gaussian degraded RC~\cite{CEG}, the general Gaussian RC with feedback~\cite{CEG}, the sender frequency-division Gaussian RC~\cite{EG05}, and the Gaussian MAC with feedback. \end{Remark}

-\begin{Remark} The proof of Theorem~\ref{AWGN:thmMainResult} implies that for any fixed rate vector $\boldsymbol{R}$ lying outside the cut-set bound $\mathcal{R}_{\text{cut-set}}$, the average probabilities of correct decoding of any sequence of $(n, \boldsymbol{R}, \boldsymbol{P})$-codes tend to~0 exponentially fast.
+\begin{Remark} The proof of Theorem~\ref{AWGN:thmMainResult} implies that for any fixed rate vector $\mathbf{R}$ lying outside the cut-set bound $\mathcal{R}_{\mathrm{cut-set}}$, the average probabilities of correct decoding of any sequence of $(n, \mathbf{R}, \mathbf{P})$-codes tend to~0 exponentially fast.
 See~\eqref{AWGN:convProofEq9} in the proof for the derived upper bound on the non-asymptotic probability of correct decoding.
-In other words, we have proved an \emph{exponential strong converse} for Gaussian networks with tight cut-set bound (cf.\ Oohama's works in~\cite{oohama15} and~\cite{oohama16} that established exponential strong converse for broadcast channels).
+In other words, we have proved an \emph{exponential strong converse} (cf.\ \cite{oohama15,oohama16}) for Gaussian networks with tight cut-set bound.
 We leave the exact characterization of the strong converse exponent to future work. \end{Remark}